-Per Share of Class A Common Stock Total Without Exercise of Underwriters' Option Total With Full Exercise of Underwriters' Option Public offering price \$ \$ \$ Underwriting discounts and commission \$ \$ \$ Proceeds, before expenses, to us \$ \$ \$
+Per Share of Common Stock Total Without Exercise of Underwriters' Option Total With Full Exercise of Underwriters' Option Public offering price \$ \$ \$ Underwriting discounts and commission \$ \$ \$ Proceeds, before expenses, to us \$ \$ \$

-The estimated offering expenses payable by us, exclusive of underwriting discounts and commissions, are approximately \$[] million.
-This includes our agreement to reimburse the underwriters for their reasonable out-of-pocket expenses incurred in connection with their engagement as underwriters, including, without limitation, all marketing, syndication and travel expenses and legal fees and expenses up to a maximum aggregate amount of \$[] if the offering is consummated.
+The estimated offering expenses payable by us, exclusive of underwriting discounts and commissions, are approximately \$1.5 million.
+This includes our agreement to reimburse the underwriters for their reasonable out-of-pocket expenses incurred in connection with their engagement as underwriters, including, without limitation, all marketing, syndication and travel expenses and legal fees as if the offering is consummated.

 We have agreed that, subject to certain exceptions, without the prior written consent of D.A.
-Davidson & Co., on behalf of the underwriters, we will not, during the period ending [] days after the date of this prospectus, (i) offer, pledge, issue, sell, contract to sell, purchase, contract to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any shares of Class A Common Stock or any securities convertible into or exercisable or exchangeable for Class A Common Stock; (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the Class A Common Stock or any such other securities, whether any such transaction described in clause (i) or (ii) above is to be settled by delivery of common stock or such other securities, in cash or otherwise; (iii) file any registration statement with the SEC relating to the offering of any shares of Class A Common Stock or any securities convertible into or exercisable for Class A Common Stock; or (iv) publicly disclose the intention to do any of the foregoing.
+Davidson & Co., on behalf of the underwriters, we will not, during the period ending 180 days after the date of this prospectus, (i) offer, pledge, issue, sell, contract to sell, purchase, contract to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any shares of Common Stock or any securities convertible into or exercisable or exchangeable for Common Stock; (ii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the Common Stock or any such other securities, whether any such transaction described in clause (i) or (ii) above is to be settled by delivery of common stock or such other securities, in cash or otherwise; (iii) file any registration statement with the SEC relating to the offering of any shares of Common Stock or any securities convertible into or exercisable or exchangeable for Common Stock; or (iv) publicly disclose the intention to do any of the foregoing.

-Our directors and executive officers and certain other persons have agreed that, subject to specified exceptions, without the prior written consent of D.A.
-Davidson & Co., on behalf of the underwriters, they will not, during the period ending [] days after the date of this prospectus, (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of Class A Common Stock or any securities convertible into or exercisable or exchangeable for shares of Class A Common Stock; (ii) enter into any hedging, swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the shares of common stock or any securities convertible into or exercisable or shares of Class A Common Stock, whether any such transaction described in clause (i) or (ii) above is to be settled by delivery of shares of Class A Common Stock or such other securities, in cash or otherwise; (iii) make any demand for, or exercise any right with respect to, the registration of any shares of common stock or any security convertible into or exercisable or exchangeable for Class A Common Stock; or (iv) publicly disclose the intention to do or cause any of the foregoing.
+Our directors and executive officers have agreed that, subject to specified exceptions, without the prior written consent of D.A.
+Davidson & Co., on behalf of the underwriters, they will not, during the period ending 180 days after the date of this prospectus, (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of Common Stock or any securities convertible into or exercisable or exchangeable for shares of Common Stock; (ii) enter into any hedging, swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the shares of common stock or any securities convertible into or exercisable or exchangeable for shares of Common Stock, whether any such transaction described in clause (i) or (ii) above is to be settled by delivery of shares of Common Stock or such other securities, in cash or otherwise; (iii) make any demand for, or exercise any right with respect to, the registration of any shares of common stock or any security convertible into or exercisable or exchangeable for Common Stock; or (iv) publicly disclose the intention to do or cause any of the foregoing.